TomEijkelenkamp/cat_division/README.md

 nant left eigenvector of its subdivision matrix [Halstead et al. 1993].
 However, this stencil is only valid if the Catmull-Clark surface is composed solely of quads.
-We can generalize this stencil easily though.
+We can generalize this stencil easily though [Loop et al. 2009].
 Let mi be the midpoint of the ith edge surrounding the vertex v on the control mesh and ci be the average of the vertices of the ith face according to Figure 5.
 The limit position is then